xaviedoanhduy/manufacture/mrp_mass_production_order/README.rst

    products location.
 3. Check the produce all checkbox if the productions are already produced, otherwise the production will be confirmed
+4. Check the with bom checkbox if the lines use BoMs for the consumed products, otherwise you can select the product for each line to consumed
-4. Set the production tags if you want
+5. Set the production tags if you want
-5. Select the products that will be produced with the quantity
+6. Select the products that will be produced with the quantity
-6. The manufacturing order will be created
+7. The manufacturing order will be created

 Bug Tracker
 ===========